Donald Trump Heads To Walter Reed Medical Center, Will Reportedly Undergo Tests

 Donald Trump has been taken to Walter Reed Medical Center following a positive coronavirus test.
 This is not believed to be an emergency situation, nor is the president thought to be in any immediate danger when it comes to his health.

 A short while ago, New York Times White House correspondent Maggie Haberman tweeted that Trump was going to Walter Reed to “undergo tests.”
 She stated that two sources “familiar with the plan” confirmed this information.
-She later tweeted that Trump would be at the medical center for “a few days.”
+She later tweeted that the president would be at the medical center for “a few days.”

 Further details about what tests Haberman’s sources were referring to have not been made clear.